UKHSA-Internal/coronavirus-dashboard-metadata/modals/about.md

 15 May 2020: [Coronavirus (COVID-19): Real-time tracking of the virus](https://publichealthmatters.blog.gov.uk/2020/05/15/coronavirus-covid-19-real-time-tracking-of-the-virus/)

 23 April 2020: [Coronavirus (COVID-19): Using data to track the virus](https://publichealthmatters.blog.gov.uk/2020/04/23/coronavirus-covid-19-using-data-to-track-the-virus/)

+## Easter 2021 schedule

+During the Easter period, the COVID-19 Dashboard will be updated every day, but the amount of data being updated will vary.
+The following information is provided to assist forward planning only and is subject to change.

+UK cases, deaths and vaccinations will be updated every day throughout the holiday period, with the following service changes:
+* England: data updated daily
+* Northern Ireland: no cases and deaths data on 4 April
+* Scotland: data updated daily
+* Wales: no data on 2 April and 4 April (note: cases and deaths data released on 5 April and 6 April will both cover 48 hour periods)

+UK totals for each day will reflect the sum of the nations which reported data.
+Cases and deaths that would have been reported during these periods are likely to instead be reported on the following days.
+As a result, any changes to published data should be interpreted with caution during this period, as they may be a result of changes to reporting schedules.

+Testing and capacity metrics will not be updated 2 to 6 April, and data for this period will instead be updated on 7 April.

+Healthcare statistics will be published when data are provided by NHS England and NHS Improvement and health authorities in the Devolved Administrations, but may experience interruptions during this period.